Trail Use Guidelines

 Here are some suggestions for using and sharing the region’s trails responsibly:

 - Try to stay on the trail, even if it rough and muddy.
-Walking or cycling on the edge of the trail can widen the trail and cause damage and erosion
+Walking or cycling on the edge of the trail can widen the trail and cause damage and erosion.
+Travel single file to avoid widening the trail.

-- If you are in a group and are not following a marked trail (for example, if you are walking through an open field) spread out rather than following in each other’s footsteps.
-This reduces environmental impact
+- If you are in a group and are not following a marked trail (for example, if you are walking through an open field) try to spread out rather than following in each other’s footsteps.
+This helps to reduce environmental impact.

 - Respect and be courteous to other users who also want to enjoy the lands you are using.
 Set an example of courtesy for all.